shawntabrizi/substrate-collectables-workshop/5/testing-genesis.md

 ## Test Genesis

-If you set up your genesis configurations correctly, you should be able to successfully run the following test:
+By now, if you set up your genesis correctly, you should be able to successfully run the following test:

 ```rust
 #[test]
 fn should_build_genesis_kitties() {